Deaths of Deane Fuller-Sandys and Leah Stephens: Concerns about lead detective

-In submissions to the Court of Appeal in 2024, Stephen Stone's lawyers said Mark Franklin, the lead detective on the case, gave "untruthful evidence at trial and the Court of Appeal."
-They described him as "the puppet-master" who manipulated witness evidence.
-Gail Maney's lawyers made similar observations, stating that Franklin "coerced and threatened" all four key witnesses to get the evidence he wanted from them.

-Franklin was known to use cannabis to cope with stress, and after he retired, spent a year in prison in the Cook Islands for selling it there.
+Franklin was known to use cannabis to cope with stress, and was seen by fellow officers smoking cannabis on the street during the investigation.
+After he retired, he spent a year in prison in Rarotonga in the Cook Islands for selling it there.
 The media did not find out about his cannabis use until many years later, long after Maney and Stone had been found guilty.

+In overturning the convictions in 2024, the Court of Appeal noted there were "significant questions about the veracity of Detective [Mark] Franklin's assurances in the 1999 trial", and that it harboured "deep misgivings" about his conduct.
 Journalist Adam Dudding, who made the Gone Fishing podcast, says "There's no question Franklin is at the heart of this story."

-In overturning the convictions in 2024, the Court of Appeal noted there were "significant questions about the veracity of Detective [Mark] Franklin's assurances in the 1999 trial", and that it harboured "deep misgivings" about his conduct.

 Stephen Stone's lawyer

-At his trial in 1999, Stone was represented by barrister Roger Chambers.
-In a podcast in 2018, Chambers acknowledged he got on well with Mark Franklin and visited him in prison in Rarotonga, after Franklin was convicted of selling cannabis there.
-In November 2024, Chambers was fined $15,000 and ordered to pay Stone $5,000 after he breached client confidentiality by publicly declaring in the Gone Fishing podcast that he thought Stone was guilty and calling him a "born thug".
+At his trial in 1999, Stephen Stone was represented by barrister Roger Chambers.
+In November 2024, Chambers was fined $15,000 by the New Zealand Lawyers and Conveyancers Disciplinary Tribunal and ordered to pay $5,000 to Stone after Chambers was deemed to have breached client confidentiality by publicly declaring in the Gone Fishing podcast that he thought Stone was guilty and calling him a "born thug".

 In November 2024, Chambers' son, Richard Chambers, was appointed as the new police commissioner.
 Under his command, in December 2024, the Crown sought an extension of time until March 2025, so police could carry out further investigations before deciding whether to put Stone back on trial.
 In April, the Crown solicitor announced that Stone would not be retried.